Dedovshchina: Current situation

 Union of the Committees of Soldiers' Mothers of Russia works to protect the rights of young soldiers.

 In 2012, a draftee from Chelyabinsk region, Ruslan Aiderkhanov, was tortured to death by his seniors.
 The one witness who was willing to testify against the alleged perpetrators, Danil Chalkin, was later found shot dead in his military base.
 A contract soldier, Alikbek Musabekov, was later arrested in this incident.

+In 2016, Novaya Gazeta reported that bullying was divided on ethnic lines in a base in Kryazh (near Samara), with ethnic Tuvans and North Caucasians (together making a up about two-thirds of all soldiers at the base) bullying and delegating extra duties to ethnic Russians, who were beaten if they refused.
+This is exacerbated by the shortage of supplies for the troops, so the Tuvans and North Caucasians stole food from the Russian minority.
+The North Caucasian soldiers in particular were skilled in mixed martial arts, well-muscled, and attacked in groups, which allowed them to overpower their victims without the use of weapons.